input-output-hk/cardano-rest/submit-api/README.md

-# cardano-tx-submit-webapi
+# cardano-submit-api

-The `cardano-tx-submit-webapi` is a program that provides a webapi that allows transactions (generated using the `cardano-cli` program in the `cardano-node` repository) to be HTTP POSTed to the Cardano blockchain.
+The `cardano-submit-api` is a program that provides a webapi that allows transactions (generated using the `cardano-cli` program in the `cardano-node` repository) to be HTTP POSTed to the Cardano blockchain.